-It may be necessary to change the language the system is using to run the tool in the command mode.
+It may be necessary on some systems to change the language the system is using to run the tool in the command mode.
+Try the TRACE commands first and only if they fail change the language to "C".
 To do this do the following AIX command: export LANG=C